 Some subs submit the final pay app and just wait to get their retainage.
 We strongly encourage you to take a more proactive approach.
 Treat retention payments like any other payment you’re trying to collect.

-• Follow up proactively to make sure they received it.
-Email reminders can be effective, but don’t hesitate to pick up the phone.
+- Follow up to make sure they received your notice.
+(Email reminders can be effective, but don’t hesitate to pick up the phone.)

-• Send regular invoice reminders.
-It’s a good idea to send a reminder shortly before the due date, just after the due date, and every ten days or two weeks following.
+- Send regular, past-due reminders (shortly before the due date, just after the due date, and every ten days or two weeks following).

 Don’t forget your lien rights.